dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The process of storing one of these data values roughly goes like this:

-1. Upload the file to the */api/26/fileResources* endpoint as described in the file resource section.
+1. Upload the file to the `/api/fileResources` endpoint as described in the file resource section.

-2. Retrieve the 'id' property of the returned *FileResource*.
+2. Retrieve the `id` property of the returned *FileResource*.

-3. Store the retrieved id **as the value** to the data value using any of the methods described above.
+3. Store the retrieved id *as the value* to the data value using any of the methods described above.

 Only one-to-one relationships between data values and file resources are